-How big does an African pygmy hedgehog get?
-African Pygmy hedgehogs on average can grow to around 6 inches (around 16 centimetres) in length by the time they reach adulthood in around 6 months, with some hedgehogs especially pregnant females being considerably larger even after having given birth
+How big does a hedgehog get?
+Pet hedgehogs on average can grow to around 6 inches (around 16 centimetres) in length by the time they reach adulthood in around 6 months, with some hedgehogs especially pregnant females being considerably larger even after having given birth

 They typically weigh between 10 to 17 ounces (300 to 500 grams) but can weigh more naturally or if they are not looked after properly by their owners (fed incorrectly or not allowed to exercise).

 Pygmy hedgehogs are smaller than some of the other species of hedgehog and this had made them popular pets, as people find their smaller size cuter and much more manageable in comparison to the larger hedgehog species like the European hedgehog.